hicommonwealth/commonwealth/wiki/Agile-Development.md

 * 5 points ~= multiple day task (large t-shirt)
 * 8 points ~= 1 sprint / 1 week task (XL t-shirt)
 * 13 points ~= more than a single sprint (XXL t-shirt)

+Points _may_ always be increased mid-implementation, but a justification _must_ be provided.

 ## Friday Deployments
 ### We do not deploy late on Fridays.